When it comes to commercial foreclosures, the word “distressed,” can have a loaded meaning.

 Searching for Pre Foreclosure Properties

-With Reonomy, you can search for multi family, land, and/or commercial properties by location, asset and sub-asset classes, by whether or not they are in an Opportunity Zone, by owner, sales history, debt history, and by their current debt standings (including pre foreclosure).
+With Reonomy, you can search for multi family, land, and/or commercial pre foreclosure properties by location, asset and sub-asset classes, by whether or not they are in an Opportunity Zone, by owner, sales history, debt history, and more.

 All of the above search filters can be combined in any way to find the exact type of pre foreclosure leads you are looking for.